Iqoqo/platform-demos/DASK/README.md

     --> we have to force no dependencies
     --> We have to force non-Dask data structures

-This approach has no advantage on simply using iqoqomp and it does not exploit any of the main features of DASK.
+This approach has no advantage over simply using iqoqomp and it does not exploit any of DASK's main features.

 The dependencies wont work in this example on ANY (remote) cluster.